open-xml-templating/docxtemplater/docs/source/configuration.rst

 As a second argument to the `get()` call, you receive more meta data about the scope, including the full scopeList.

-Lets take an example, If your template is :
+Lets take an example, If your template is:

 .. code-block:: text